 - A “C” or better is required for a course to transfer, but some departments insist on a higher grade for some courses.

-- The Knight Writing Institute determines whether transfer course work can be applied toward the College’s writing requirement.
+- The Knight Writing Institute determines whether transfer course work can be applied toward the College’s FWS requirement.

-- Credits and courses transferred from other institutions count as part of the 120 credits and 34 courses required for graduation; they do not count toward the 100 credits required in Arts & Sciences and do not factor into the Cornell grade point average.
+- Credits and courses transferred from other institutions count as part of the 120 credits required for graduation; they do not count toward the 100 credits required in Arts & Sciences and do not factor into the Cornell grade point average.

-- Students may not apply transfer credit to any distribution requirements.
+- Students may not apply transfer credit to any college requirements.

 Requesting Credit Transfer